-within ten non-holiday work days after receipt of the written decision of the President, the grievant or the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration Association.
+If the grievance has not been settled at Step 3, then within ten non-holiday work days after receipt of the written decision of the President, the grievant or the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration

+Association.
 An arbitrator shall be selected in accordance with the Voluntary Labor Arbitration Rules of the American Arbitration Association.
 The Voluntary Labor Arbitration Rules shall apply to arbitration procedures.
 The arbitrator shall have the power and obligation to subpoena all records upon written demand of the grievant.

-7.9 Anything hereinabove to the contrary notwithstanding,

-(a) if any grievance affects more than one employee or is to be initiated during the last four weeks of a semester or trimester prior to an employee's vacation, the Union may initiate such grievance at Step 2 or Step 3 of the grievance procedure, thereby expediting the process.
+7.9 Anything hereinabove to the contrary notwithstanding, (a) if any grievance affects more than one employee or is to be initiated during the last four weeks of a semester or trimester prior to an employee's vacation, the Union may initiate such grievance at Step 2 or Step 3 of the grievance procedure, thereby expediting the process.

-The fees and expenses of the American Arbitration Association and the arbitrator shall be borne equally by the parties.
+Association and the arbitrator shall be borne equally by the parties.